-Many clinicians are very concerned that their workload will increase with OpenNotes.
+Many health professionals are concerned that open notes will increase their workload.
 They worry about the length of the visit, increases in email traffic, and changes in the way they document visits.
-In our research and in listening to the experience of the dozens of health systems that have implemented OpenNotes, the vast majority of clinicians report neither longer visits nor increased email traffic.
+In our research and in listening to the experience of the dozens of health systems that have implemented open notes, the vast majority of doctors, nurses, and other clinicians report neither longer visits nor increased email traffic.
 If they notice a change at all, they are more likely to state that patients are more prepared for visits and more engaged in their care.

 About 20% of clinicians do report making some changes in the way they document, though most of those changes are described as minor, appropriate, and productive.
-For example, clinicians note reducing the use of acronyms and potentially judgmental language, as well as defining medical terms and making language simpler where appropriate.
+For example, they note reducing the use of acronyms and potentially judgmental language, as well as defining medical terms and making language simpler where appropriate.

-2. Getting Ready to Launch
+2. Getting ready to launch